jonasbn/perl-date-holidays-super/CONTRIBUTING.md

 Coding guidelines are basic, please use:

 - [EditorConfig](http://editorconfig.org/) configuration included in repository as `.editorconfig`
-- [PerlTidy](http://perltidy.sourceforge.net/) configuration included in repository as `.perlcriticrc`
+- [PerlTidy](http://perltidy.sourceforge.net/) configuration included in repository as `.perltidyrc`

 For other coding conventions please see the Perl::Critic configuration in: `t/perlcriticrc`.